-The insulator/Chern-insulator transition in the Haldane model
+Insulator/Chern-insulator transition in the Haldane model

-T. Thonhauser1 and David Vanderbilt1
+T. Thonhauser and David Vanderbilt

-1Department of Physics and Astronomy, Rutgers,

-The State University of New Jersey, Piscataway, New Jersey 08854, USA.
+Department of Physics and Astronomy, Rutgers, The State University of New Jersey, Piscataway, New Jersey 08854, USA (Received 24 August 2006; published 20 December 2006)

-(Dated: August 24, 2006)

 We study the behavior of several physical properties of the Haldane model as the system undergoes its transition from the normal-insulator to the Chern-insulator phase.
 We find that the density matrix has exponential decay in both insulating phases, while having a power-law decay, more characteristic of a metallic system, precisely at the phase boundary.
-The total spread of the maximally-localized Wannier functions is found to diverge in the Chern-insulator phase.
+The total spread of the maximally localized Wannier functions is found to diverge in the Chern-insulator phase.
 However, its gauge-invariant part, related to the localization length of Resta and Sorella, is finite in both insulating phases and diverges as the phase boundary is approached.
 We also clarify how the usual algorithms for constructing Wannier functions break down as one crosses into the Chern-insulator region of the phase diagram.

-PACS numbers: 73.43.-f, 73.20.At, 11.30.Rd
+DOI: 10.1103/PhysRevB.74.235111 PACS number(s): 73.43.-f, 73.20.At, 11.30.Rd